firefinancialservices/fire-business-api-openapi/docs/Debit cards/debit-cards.md

 ---
 title: Get started with debit cards
+metadata:
+  title: ''
+  description: ''
+  robots: index
+content:
   excerpt: >-
     Manage your business expenses and subscriptions.

     Fire is a principal issuer of MasterCard® since 2016, making us one of the first payment institutions to be authorised as a member.
 Our debit cards can be used for in-store payments, online shopping, and ATM cash withdrawals.
 We employ security protocols such as Strong Customer Authentication (SCA) and 3D Secure (3DS) to bolster the safety of our debit cards.
 We ensure that our customers' transactions are protected against unauthorised access, reinforcing our commitment to providing a trusted and secure financial experience.
-deprecated: false
-hidden: false
-metadata:
-  title: ''
-  description: ''
-  robots: index
-next:
-  description: ''
+privacy:
+  view: public
 ---
 ## Why choose Fire's debit cards?